Art criticism: Since 1945

 The person thought to have had most to do with the promotion of this style was a New York Trotskyist, Clement Greenberg.
 As long time art critic for the Partisan Review and The Nation, he became an early and literate proponent of Abstract Expressionism.
 Artist Robert Motherwell, well-heeled, joined Greenberg in promoting a style that fit the political climate and the intellectual rebelliousness of the era.

 Clement Greenberg proclaimed Abstract Expressionism and Jackson Pollock in particular as the epitome of aesthetic value.
 Greenberg supported Pollock's work on formalistic grounds as simply the best painting of its day and the culmination of an art tradition going back via Cubism and Cézanne to Monet, in which painting became ever "purer" and more concentrated in what was "essential" to it, the making of marks on a flat surface.

 Jackson Pollock's work has always polarised critics.
 Harold Rosenberg spoke of the transformation of painting into an existential drama in Pollock's work, in which "what was to go on the canvas was not a picture but an event".
 "The big moment came when it was decided to paint 'just to paint'.
 The gesture on the canvas was a gesture of liberation from value—political, aesthetic, moral."

 One of the most vocal critics of Abstract Expressionism at the time was New York Times art critic John Canaday.
 Meyer Schapiro and Leo Steinberg were also important postwar art historians who voiced support for Abstract Expressionism.
 During the early to mid sixties younger art critics Michael Fried, Rosalind Krauss and Robert Hughes added considerable insights into the critical dialectic that continues to grow around Abstract Expressionism.

 Feminist art criticism

 Feminist art criticism emerged in the 1970s from the wider feminist movement as the critical examination of both visual representations of women in art and art produced by women.
-It continues to be a major field of art criticism.

 Today

 Art critics today work not only in print media and in specialist art magazines as well as newspapers.
 Art critics appear also on the internet, TV, and radio, as well as in museums and galleries.
 Many are also employed in universities or as art educators for museums.
 Art critics curate exhibitions and are frequently employed to write exhibition catalogues.
-Art critics have their own organisation, a UNESCO non-governmental organisation, called the International Association of Art Critics which has around 76 national sections and a political non-aligned section for refugees and exiles.
+Art critics have their own organisation, the International Association of Art Critics, which is affiliated with UNESCO and has around 76 national sections and a politically non-aligned section for refugees and exiles.